 Neil Rosenbohm, a West Virginia resident who previously worked at a Verizon store in Marietta, Ohio between May 2015 and January 2017, filed the lawsuit against the company in 2017 alongside his attorney Michael Fradin.

-Rosenbohm alleged that Verizion violated labor laws by not adequately paying employees for work preformed at the end of closing shifts, amounting to “wage theft,” according to the lawsuit.
+Rosenbohm alleged that Verizon violated labor laws by not adequately paying employees for work preformed at the end of closing shifts, amounting to “wage theft,” according to the lawsuit.

 The company implemented a policy years back that required employees who close Verizon stores to remain in the store after they clock out until managers finish their closing duties, resulting in between 15 and 20 minutes of unpaid labor for workers at the end of closing shifts, the lawsuit alleged.